The Young Bucks: Executive Vice Presidents (2024–2025)

-Various feuds (2025–present)

 On April 6, 2025 at Dynasty, The Young Bucks returned and assisted Jon Moxley retain his AEW World Championship against Swerve Strickland, aligning themselves with Moxley's stable the Death Riders.
 On May 25 at Double or Nothing, The Young Bucks and the Death Riders were defeated by Strickland, Kenny Omega, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) in an Anarchy in the Arena match.
 After Double or Nothing, The Young Bucks continued their feud with Strickland after attacking both him and Will Ospreay at Dynamite: Summer Blockbuster on June 11, leading to a tag match being scheduled for All In on July 12, where The Young Bucks would be defeated by Strickand and Ospreay.
 Per the added stipulation of the match, The Young Bucks were stripped of their executive vice presidents positions of AEW (in kayfabe).
 After losing their EVP positions, The Young Bucks went back to being called by their shortened names "Matt and Nick Jackson".